 This is the most important part in the process.
 At first, community leaders should find out what the problem is.
-[Voice] "The water tank capacity is not enough"

 What is the problem?

 Community leaders might hear [Voice] from the community members or might find problems by observation.

 This stage will be better done with supporters which have been working for your community for a long time.